Covers of surfaces, Kleinian groups, and the curve complex: Separating sweepouts

 Proposition \ref{prop:sep} follows from the fact that if $t$ gets a different $\alpha$ color and $\beta$ color (the colors being either $l,r,b$) then $\T_\alpha$ and $\T_\beta$ lie in different components of $M \setminus \Sigma_t$.

 We now turn to finding the desired subinterval of $[a,b]$.
 Let us begin by making a few observations.
 First, $m_\alpha$ and $m_\beta$ are closed and disjoint, so components of one cannot accumulate onto a component of the other.
 Hence, if we are at a component of (say) $m_\alpha$ it makes sense to talk about the component of $m_\beta$ immediately after or before it in the time interval.
-Similarly, any monotone (with respect to the order on $[a,b]$) sequence of components of $m_\alpha \cup m_\beta$ alternating between components of $m_\alpha$ and $m_\beta$ must terminate after finitely many steps.
-Second, in what follows we only consider components of $m_\alpha \cup m_\beta$ which have nonempty interior.
-We call such components thick.
-Note that by continuity of the sweepout, the $\alpha$ color can change only across a thick $m_\alpha$ component.
+Second, outside of the endpoints $a$ and $b$, we only consider components of $m_\alpha \cup m_\beta$ which have nonempty interior.
+We call such components \emph{thick}.
+Note that by continuity of the sweepout, the $\alpha$ color (or $\beta$ color) can change only across a thick $m_\alpha$ component and we call such a component \emph{color changing}.
 More accurately, if two points in $[a,b]$ are not separated by a thick component of $m_\alpha$, then they have the same $\alpha$ color.
-Finally, call an interval in $[a,b] \setminus (m_\alpha \cup m_\beta)$ switching if it has one endpoint in $m_\alpha$ and one endpoint in $m_\beta$.
+Finally, call an interval in $[a,b] \setminus (m_\alpha \cup m_\beta)$ \emph{switching} if it has one endpoint in $m_\alpha$ and one endpoint in $m_\beta$.
 It is clear that a switching interval must exist: otherwise we can construct a sequence of nested intervals $I_0 \supset I_1 \supset \ldots $ each with one endpoint in $m_\alpha$ and one endpoint in $m_\beta$ such that $\cap I_k = \{x \}$.
 Since we would necessarily have that $x \in m_\alpha \cap m_\beta$, this is a contradiction.